panva/node-oidc-provider/docs/README.md

 ### formats

 This option allows to configure the token value format.
 The different values change how a client-facing token value is generated and also if the token is stored using the adapter or not.
+The use of JWT or PASETO formats also requires use of Resource Indicators.
+In earlier version of oidc-provider the formats.AccessToken and formats.ClientCredentials configuration might've been used but in v7.x there's no need to change their default value because they default to use the `accessTokenFormat` from a Resource Server, that's where you should tell the Authorization Server to issue a token in a certain format.
  Supported formats are:
  - `opaque` (default) tokens are PRNG generated random strings using url safe base64 alphabet.
 See `formats.bitsOfOpaqueRandomness` for influencing the token length.
 Tokens are stored using the adapter.
  - `jwt` tokens are issued as JWTs.
 Tokens using this format are not stored using the adapter, they cannot be introspected at the introspection_endpoint and they cannot be used to access the userinfo_endpoint.
 Tokens issued in this format MUST have an audience/indicated resource.